 Flanagan, alongside other groups such as Dallas Communities Organizing for Change, have been pushing city leaders to implement reforms to the DPD that reflect community policing standards and practices for years, as Truthout has previously reported.

-Before a newly created civil rights unit to independently investigate police shootings of civilians in Dallas County secured the indictments of three DPD police officers in 2014, Dallas’ criminal legal system had hardly touched a DPD officer in more than 40 years.
-Since 1973, every instance of death by police shooting in Dallas — of which there are hundreds — has been found to be justified by DPD’s internal affairs department.
+Before a newly created Civil Rights Unit to independently investigate police-perpetrated shootings of civilians in Dallas County secured the indictments of three DPD police officers in 2014, Dallas’s criminal punishment system had hardly touched a DPD officer in more than 40 years.
+Since 1973, every instance of death by police-perpetrated shooting in Dallas — of which there are hundreds — has been found to be justified by DPD’s internal affairs department.

-In 2014, the new civil rights unit picked up the indictments of DPD officers Cardan Spencer and Amy Wilburn for non-lethal police shootings, and DPD officer Bryan Burgess for manslaughter after he fatally struck Fred Bradford with his patrol car in 2013.
-But since the 1973 police shooting of 12-year-old Santos Rodriguez in the back of a DPD squad car sparked an uprising — as well as national hearings on the department’s use-of-force policies — to this day, no DPD officer has been indicted for a fatal police shooting in more than 42 years.
+In 2014, the new Civil Rights Unit picked up the indictments of DPD officers Cardan Spencer and Amy Wilburn for non-lethal police-perpetrated shootings, and DPD officer Bryan Burgess for manslaughter after he fatally struck Fred Bradford with his patrol car in 2013.
+But since the 1973 police-perpetrated shooting of 12-year-old Santos Rodriguez in the back of a DPD squad car sparked an uprising — as well as national hearings on the department’s use-of-force policies — to this day, no DPD officer has been indicted for a fatal police shooting in more than 42 years.

-Still, none of the cases of the three DPD officers indicted in 2014 have gone to trial under District Attorney Susan Hawk, who was heavily backed by the Dallas Police Association (DPA) in her bid to unseat former District Attorney Craig Watkins, who initially created the civil rights unit to independently investigate police shootings in Dallas.
-The DPA is the city’s largest police union, and repeatedly denounced the indictments of the three DPD officers throughout 2014.
+Still, none of the cases of the three DPD officers indicted in 2014 have gone to trial under District Attorney Susan Hawk, who was heavily backed by the Dallas Police Association in her bid to unseat former District Attorney Craig Watkins, who initially created the Civil Rights Unit to independently investigate police-perpetrated shootings in Dallas.
+The Police Association is the city’s largest police union, and repeatedly denounced the indictments of the three DPD officers throughout 2014.

-While the mainstream media sing the praises of the DPD as a “model” of community policing in the wake of the July 7 shooting, the media have ignored the fact that such accountability measures, such as the civil rights unit put into place by former District Attorney Craig Watkins, were implemented under sustained pressure from police accountability activists in Dallas.
-In fact, Dallas organizers say 2014’s indictments came only after they began protesting outside Watkins’ home, demanding accountability for Dallas officers after 40 years without any indictments in cases of fatal police shootings.
+While the corporate media sing the praises of the DPD as a “model” of community policing in the wake of the July 7 shooting, the media have largely ignored the fact that such accountability measures, such as the Civil Rights Unit put into place by former District Attorne Watkins, were implemented under sustained pressure from police accountability activists.
+In fact, Dallas organizers say 2014’s indictments came only after they began protesting outside Watkins’ home, demanding accountability for Dallas officers after 40 years without any indictments in cases of fatal police-perpetrated shootings.

 But a lot of work still remains for activists in Dallas.
 Flanagan says some of these changes have been made only on paper.
-Additionally, her group is calling for special independent prosecutors to investigate police shootings, random and periodic drug testing of all DPD officers, deadly force training for DPD officers that is approved by the Department of Justice (DOJ), a federal database for problem officers and compensation for victims, among other policy prescriptions.
+Additionally, her group is calling for special independent prosecutors to investigate police-perpetrated shootings, random and periodic drug testing of all DPD officers, deadly force training for DPD officers that is approved by the Justice Department, a federal database for problem officers and compensation for victims, among other policy prescriptions.

-Using open records requests, police accountability groups in Dallas also produced their own report on fatal police shootings by the DPD in 2014 as part of an administrative complaint with the DOJ Civil Rights Division alleging that the DPD has participated in a pattern and practice of excessive use of force against Black and Latino people, echoing a national trend.
-The DPD only began posting information regarding DPD police shootings online after the complaint was filed.
+Using open records requests, police accountability groups in Dallas also produced their own report on fatal police-perpetrated shootings by the DPD in 2014 as part of an administrative complaint with the Justice Department’s Civil Rights Division alleging that the DPD has participated in a pattern and practice of excessive use of force against Black and Latino people, echoing a national trend.
+The DPD only began posting information regarding DPD police-perpetrated shootings online after the complaint was filed.

-Truthout previously reported that, between July 2002 and July 2013, there were 185 police shootings reported by the DPD, with 58 resulting in a fatality.
-Black and Latino fatalities accounted for 43 of these: 74 percent of all lethal police shootings.
-Thirty-six of the 185 police shooting victims were unarmed, according to the complaint.
+Truthout previously reported that, between July 2002 and July 2013, there were 185 police-perpetrated shootings reported by the DPD, with 58 resulting in a fatality.
+Black and Latino fatalities accounted for 43 of these: 74 percent of all lethal police-perpetrated shootings.
+Thirty-six of the 185 police-perpetrated shooting victims were unarmed, according to the complaint.

-Within that 10-year period, 33 Black people were killed, accounting for nearly 57 percent of all fatalities committed by Dallas police officers, although Black residents account for only 25 percent of Dallas’ population, according to the 2010 US Census.
-Ten Latinos were killed in police shootings during the same period.
-Combined, the rate of Black and Latino police shooting fatalities is 48 percent higher than white police shooting fatalities.
+Within that 10-year period, 33 Black people were killed, accounting for nearly 57 percent of all fatalities committed by Dallas police officers, although Black residents account for only 25 percent of Dallas’s population, according to the 2010 U.S. census.
+Ten Latinos were killed in police-perpetrated shootings during the same period.
+Combined, the rate of Black and Latino police-perpetrated shooting fatalities is 48 percent higher than white police-perpetrated shooting fatalities.